Jaynagar–Rajendra Nagar Terminal Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13225 Jaynagar - Rajendra Nagar Terminal Intercity Express covers the distance of 290 km in 8 hours 20 mins (32 km/hr) & in 7 hours 45 mins as the 13226 Rajendra Nagar Terminal - Jaynagar Intercity Express (34 km/hr).
+The 13225 Jaynagar - Rajendra Nagar Terminal Intercity Express covers the distance of 290 km in 8 hours 20 mins (32 km/h) and in 7 hours 45 mins as the 13226 Rajendra Nagar Terminal - Jaynagar Intercity Express (34 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 13225 / 26 Jaynagar - Rajendra Nagar Terminal Intercity Express runs from Jaynagar via Darbhanga Junction, Barauni Junction, Bakhtiyarpur Junction to Rajendra Nagar Terminal.

 Traction

 As the route is going to electrification, a Mughalsarai Junction based WDM-3A diesel locomotive pulls the train to its destination.